1974 Half Dollar Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-These auction record data provide clear insight into the 1974-S Proof Half Dollar’s performance trajectory and value evolution in the numismatic marketplace.
+Auction records below provide clear insight into the 1974-S Proof Half Dollar’s value evolution across market cycles.

-Meanwhile, this distinguished proof coin continues to maintain robust market activity in today’s collecting community, sustaining strong interest and competitive bidding from discerning collectors worldwide.
+This distinguished proof coin continues to maintain robust market activity, sustaining strong interest from discerning collectors worldwide.

 Market Activity: 1974-S Proof Half Dollar